obonaventure/cnp3/book/network/network.rst

    Forwarding loops in an IP network

 Unfortunately, such loops can occur for two reasons in IP networks.
 First, if the network uses static routing, the loop can be caused by a simple configuration error.
 Second, if the network uses dynamic routing, such a loop can occur transiently, for example during the convergence of the routing protocol after a link or router failure.
 The `TTL` field of the IPv4 header ensures that even if there are forwarding loops in the network, packets will not loop forever.
-The `TTL` field is used as follows.
 Hosts send their IPv4 packets with a positive `TTL` (usually `64` or more [#finitialttl]_).
 When a router receives an IPv4 packet, it first decrements the `TTL` by one.
-If the `TTL` becomes `0`, the packet is discarded.
+If the `TTL` becomes `0`, the packet is discarded and a message is sent back to the packet's source (see section ICMP_).
 Otherwise, the router performs a lookup in its forwarding table to forward the packet.

+.. index:: Maximum Transmission Unit, MTU

 A second problem for IPv4 is the heterogeneity of the datalink layer.
 IPv4 is used above many very different datalink layers.
 Each datalink layer has its own characteristics and as indicated earlier, each datalink layer is characterised by a maximum frame size.
-The table below provides some common maximum frame sizes in the datalink layer.
+From IP's viewpoint, a datalink layer interface is characterised by its `Maximum Transmission Unit (MTU)`.
+The MTU of an interface is the largest IPv4 packet (including header) that it can send.
+The table below provides some common MTU sizes.

 ==============      ==================
-Datalink layer      Maximum frame size
+Datalink layer      MTU
 --------------      ------------------
 Ethernet	    1500 bytes
 WiFi		    2272 bytes
 ATM (AAL5)	    9180 bytes
 802.15.4	    102 or 81 bytes
-Token Ring
+Token Ring	    4464 bytes
-FDDI
+FDDI  		    4352 bytes
 ==============      ==================

-Although IPv4 can send 64 KBytes long packets, none of the datalink layer technologies that are used today are able to send a 64 KBytes IPv4 packet inside a frame.
+Although IPv4 can send 64 KBytes long packets, few datalink layer technologies that are used today are able to send a 64 KBytes IPv4 packet inside a frame.
 Furthermore, as illustrated in the figure below, another problem is that a host may send a packet that would be too large for one of the datalink layers used by the intermediate routers.

 .. figure:: fig/network-fig-063-c.png
    :align: center